jdiehll/correcTIR/README.md

 | `base_folder`           | Path to base image folder |
 | `output_csv_path`       | File path where the output .csv will be stored **(automatically created)**           |

-_Note: The order of the labels does not impact processing as long as the required input fields are present and correctly labeled.
+_Note: The order of the inputs does not impact processing as long as the required input fields are present and correctly labeled.
 No additional parameters should be present._

 **Python Package:** You must manually enter these inputs into a .json configuration file.
 The file must be named "config.json" for the package to work with the entire processing pipeline.